genai-musings/template-repo-template/README.md

 - Review and enable required linters in the ```.github/workflows/linter.yml``` GitHub action.

 - Review and update the project dependencies in ```requirements.txt```.

+- Review and update the Docker Hub details in ```.github/workflows/docker-build-push.yml```.
+You need to replace <dockerhub-username>, <image-name>, and <tag> with your own values.**Note:** The username and password for Docker Hub should be stored as secrets in your GitHub repository.
+To set up the secrets in your GitHub repository, go to your repository page, navigate to the "Settings" tab, and then select "Secrets" from the left menu.
+Add a secret named DOCKERHUB_USERNAME with your Docker Hub username, and another secret named DOCKERHUB_PASSWORD with your Docker Hub password.

 ## Licensed to Code